jessmartin/jessmartdotin-gatsby/src/markdown-pages/user-guide-to-jess.md

 ---
-slug: "articles/user-guide-to-jess"
+slug: "user-guide"
 date: 2020-07-28
 title: User Guide to Working With Jess
 ---
+# User Guide to Working With Jess
 ## What inspires and motivates you?
 I'm inspired by anything well-made or beautiful.
-- Music - I have a huge music collection, and I spend 3-5 hours a week actively searching out and listening to new music.
+- **Music** - I have a huge music collection, and I spend 3-5 hours a week actively searching out and listening to new music.
-- Food - I love to cook and host others for dinner and enjoy a great meal, at a restaurant or in someone's home.
+- **Food** - I love to cook and host others for dinner and enjoy a great meal, at a restaurant or in someone's home.
-- Film - I carefully research movies before watching them and draw a lot from stories told in movies.
+- **Stories** - I carefully research movies and books and draw a lot from the stories they tell.

 I'm a connoisseur of ideas, concepts, frameworks, and other "intellectual scaffolding."
 - I love a rousing discussion of philosophy, theology, psychology, values, futurism, history.
 - I write in order to understand my own thinking and construct my own views of the world.
 - I read fairly widely, preferring books that are more than a few decades old.
 - I love essays and non-fiction and often find connections that I can integrate into my life and work.

 I find grounding being outside in nature.
 - Snow-covered mountains remind me of the grandeur of the universe and my place in it.
 They put me at peace.
 - I walk regularly throughout the day, strolling through my garden and neighborhood in order to get refreshed.

 ## What are you great at or love doing?
-My friend Shay Frendt is now a Director of Engineering at GitHub.
-I worked together for 5+ years as consultants and we also cofounded a few businesses together.
-I asked him what I was uniquely great at and he listed three things:
+My friend [Shay Frendt](http://shayfrendt.com/) is now a Director of Engineering at GitHub.
+We worked together for 5+ years as consultants and also cofounded a few businesses together.
+I asked Shay what I was uniquely great at and he listed three things:
-- Communication - personalizing information to each member of a team.
+- **Communication** - personalizing information to each member of a team.
-- Utilization - getting the most out of each person by knowing where to put them on a project.
+- **Utilization** - getting the most out of each person by knowing where to put them on a project.
-- Teaching - making information digestible.
+- **Teaching** - making information digestible.

 How I work best:
-- Work on the start - I'm best starting things from scratch.
+- **Zero to one** - I'm best starting things from scratch.
 I'm a zero-to-one guy.
-- I'm a generalist, so I'm most effective on small teams where I can span multiple roles.
+- **Generalist** - I'm a generalist, so I'm most effective on small teams where I can span multiple roles.
-- I like to fully focus on one thing at a time.
+- **Focused** - I like to fully focus on one thing at a time rather than spreading thin across multiple initiatives.

 Activities I'm great at:
-- Moving fast and shipping things - I'm not the most "scale-oriented" engineer but I can get things into customer's hands quickly.
+- **Moving fast and shipping things** - I'm not the most "scale-oriented" engineer but I can get things into customer's hands quickly.
-- Code review and debugging - I'm reasonably adept at diving into foreign codebases and projects, quickly finding my way around, and figuring out how to fix things.
+- **Code review and debugging** - I'm reasonably adept at diving into foreign codebases and projects, quickly finding my way around, and figuring out how to fix things.
-- Written communication, documentation, articles, etc
+- **Writing** - Written communication, documentation, articles, etc
-- Presenting - I love prepping a talk, sculpting the message, the art of speaking.
+- **Presenting** - I love prepping a talk, sculpting the message, the art of speaking.
-- Talking to customers - I've conducted hundreds of customer interviews and have honed a script for getting valuable info from customers.
+- **Talking to customers** - I've conducted hundreds of customer interviews and have honed a script for getting valuable info from customers.

 ## What are you terrible at or hate doing?
 - I'm terrible at finishing things.
 The last 20% I simply have to grin and bear it to get it done.